-Mid 2016, I travelled between Jordan and Kuwait and tried our Kuwait Airways Business Class on the A320 instead of my usual choice of Oneworld alliance partner Royal Jordanian in Business Class.
-Kuwait Airways operates two flights a day from Kuwait to Amman, Jordan, with the exception of Monday where there is only one morning flight.
+We traveled between Jordan and Kuwait and tried Kuwait Airways Business Class on the A320 instead of my usual choice of Oneworld alliance partner Royal Jordanian in Business Class.
+Kuwait Airways operates two flights a day from Kuwait to Amman, Jordan, except for Monday, where there is only one-morning flight.

-Unlike the glamorous 3 Middle Eastern airlines (Etihad, Emirates, Qatar), most of the other airlines in the Middle East is actually more normal and less glitzy.
-Kuwait Airways is no exception, and it operates a small fleet and serves much fewer destinations.
+Unlike the glamorous 3 Middle Eastern airlines (Etihad, Emirates, Qatar), most other airlines in the Middle East are more normal and less glitzy.
+Kuwait Airways is no exception; it operates a small fleet and serves fewer destinations.

 Business class passengers on Kuwait Airways are able to access the Dasman Lounge at Kuwait International Airport.
 After having a quick bite at the lounge, I went to the gate to board my flight.

 For all regional flights, Kuwait Airways uses the Airbus A320-200.
-All their A320 planes are divided into 2 cabins, with a total 130 seats comprising of 20 business class seats and 110 economy class seats.
-The business class seats are divided into 2 seats on each side of the aisle, and feature recliner seats instead of angled flat or lie flat seats.
-For short distance trips, I think that these seats are adequate as they offer comfortable padding and a generous amount of leg space.
+All their A320 planes are divided into two cabins, with a total of 130 seats comprising 20 business class seats and 110 economy class seats.
+The business class seats are divided into two seats on each side of the aisle and feature recliner seats instead of angled flat or lie-flat seats.
+For short-distance trips, I think that these seats are adequate as they offer comfortable padding and a generous amount of leg space.
 The seat controls were on the side.

-In this trip, I was sitting in seat 3K.
-After boarding, I was offered a hot towel, newspaper options and a welcome drink.
-As Kuwait Airways is a dry airline, the welcome drink in this flight was a delicious glass of thick strawberry shake instead of a glass of champagne.
+On this trip, I was sitting in seat 3K.
+After boarding, I was offered a hot towel, newspaper options, and a welcome drink.
+As Kuwait Airways is a dry airline, the welcome drink on this flight was a delicious glass of thick strawberry shake instead of a glass of champagne.
 Oh well!

 Shortly after, the flight took off smoothly.
-After reaching cruising altitude, the stewardesses began distributing the food menu.
-For this flight, the starter was a Quinoa salad, a choice of 3 main course options – fish, meat skewers or lamb, and a berry cake for dessert.
+After reaching cruising altitude, the flight attendants began distributing the food menu.
+For this flight, the starter was a Quinoa salad, a choice of 3 main course options – fish, meat skewers, or lamb, and a berry cake for dessert.
 I chose the meat skewers.
-Instead of serving separate courses, all the meals were out at once on a tray.
-While the presentation and meal service was not sophisticated or refined, the food was actually quite tasty.
+Instead of serving separate courses, all the meals were served on a tray.
+While the presentation and meal service could have been more sophisticated and refined, the food was quite tasty.
 Once again, the drink options were limited to water and soft drinks.
-I had a glass of diet coke with a slice of lemon.
+I had a glass of Diet Coke with a slice of lemon.

-After the meal, the stewardesses cleared the trays and served arabic coffee or tea.
-I had a cup of strong arabic coffee, and entertained myself by watching some TV series on the entertainment system.
+After the meal, the flight attendants cleared the trays and served Arabic coffee or tea.
+I had a cup of strong Arabic coffee and entertained myself by watching some TV series on the entertainment system.
 The entertainment system on board had limited non-English options, and the monitor screen was quite small for a business class.
-Kuwait Airways does offer a generic noise cancelling headphones however, which were quite comfortable.
+Kuwait Airways does offer generic noise-cancelling headphones, however, which were quite comfortable.

 Soon, the flight began its descent into the Amman airport.
-The stewardesses began collecting our headphones while we prepared to landing.
-While Kuwait Airways might not be the most glamorous airlines around, for the purpose of this short 2 hour and 30 minutes flight, I must say that I had no issues with them at all.
+The flight attendants began collecting our headphones while we prepared to land.
+While Kuwait Airways might not be the most glamorous airline around, for the purpose of this short 2-hour and 30-minute flight, I had no issues with them at all.